tchajed/personal-website-demo/README.md

 [MDN](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools).
 Firefox, Safari, and Edge all have similar features.

+## Questions you might have

+* What is Eleventy/11ty?

+  This is a static-site generator, a program that takes all the inputs for your website and outputs its HTML, CSS, and any other files.

+* What is Node.js/npm?

+  Node.js (or just Node for short) is a framework for running JavaScript outside the browser - it's the language that powers 11ty. npm is the Node Package Manager, which is how you install the dependencies and run 11ty.
+If you're curious [package.json](package.json) is where the Node.js configuration lives.

+* What are Nunjucks and Sass?
+What's a `.njk`/`.11tydata.js`/`.scss` file?

+  Nunjucks is a template language.
+It takes the `.njk` file and some associated data, and it fills in template instructions like those inside `{% %}` and `{{
+  }}` using the data.
+That data, in our case, comes from a `.11tydata.js` file, which is written in JavaScript.

+  SCSS is a fancier version of CSS that's a bit nicer to use, but you can always write CSS in that file.

+* What if I want to make my own design?
+Or use a different template?

+  You definitely can!
+You can always write HTML and CSS, or copy bits and pieces from elsewhere.
+You might want to use some of the features of https://www.11ty.dev/docs/ to build the website - for example, if you have multiple pages you can share parts using layouts and partials.
+You don't have to do any of this - copy-pasting code is totally acceptable.

 ## Deploying your website

 We can give you three ways to deploy your site: GitHub Pages, CSAIL hosting, and